paul121/farm_contrib_template/README.md

 farmOS contrib modules.
 It provides the following:
 - Standardized README.md template (see comments and remove what you don't need!)
 - Example module structure.
-- TODO: Github action for phpcs.
+- Github action for automated tests:
-- TODO: Github action for phpunit.
+  - PHPCS and PHPUnit

 <!---
 Geting started.